opentoonz/opentoonz_docs/source/applying_special_fx.rst

 When pasting a copied/cut selection, several options are available:

-- Use **Paste** to paste the copied/cut selection into the FX Schematic
+- Use **Paste** to paste the copied/cut selection into the FX Schematic.

 - Use **Paste Insert** to insert the pasted selection into the *selected links*.